robsheldon/vagrantfiles/README.md

 I'm making these freely available (MIT-licensed) in part because this will force me to have a hard separation between my personal data and the applications that manage it.

 Feel free to open an Issue with a suggestion or a bug report or even make a pull request with some environments and applications of your own.

+## TODO

+* Detect vagrant versions > 2.2.10 with VirtualBox and automatically use VDI instead of VMDK to get trim support (see also https://github.com/hashicorp/vagrant/issues/10677 and https://developer.hashicorp.com/vagrant/docs/v2.2.10/disks/usage).
+There is kind of a hacky way to do this before 2.2.10 (https://crysol.org/recipe/2015-11-17/vagrant-vdi-virtual-disk-for-virtualbox.html), but it requires hardcoding the disk image path and I've decided I don't want to do that.